-Malaysia blocks Grok amid uproar over non-consensual sexualised images
+Malaysia blocks Grok amid uproar over nonconsensual sexualised images

 Grok has been mired in controversy in recent days over the use of its image-generation tool to depict real people in minimal clothing and sexualised poses without their consent.

-The spread of the sexualised deepfakes, some of them including minors, has prompted condemnation and calls to action from officials in numerous countries, including the US, UK, Germany, France, and Australia.
+The spread of the sexualised deepfakes, some of them including minors, has prompted condemnation and calls to action from officials in numerous countries, including the United States, the United Kingdom, Germany, France and Australia.

 xAI initially responded to a request for comment from Al Jazeera with an automated response saying: “Legacy Media Lies.”